 Facebook also provides you with Recovery Codes (Something that Google also does).

-Click Setup, and Facebook will pop up a window telling you about recovery codes, and click Get Codes.
+Click Setup, Facebook will pop up a window telling you about recovery codes, and click Get Codes.

-Setting Up Extra Security
+Setting Up Extra Security for Privacy on Facebook

 This area allows you to set alerts when a new device or browser is used to log into your Facebook.
 The menu allows you to define additional email addresses.
-You can also have those notifications sent to you via Facebook Messenger, SMS, or as a Facebook notification.
+You can also have those notifications sent via Facebook Messenger, SMS, or as a Facebook notification.